netobserv/flowlogs-pipeline/docs/api.md

 <pre>
  aggregates:
          name: description of aggregation result
-         by: list of fields on which to aggregate
+         groupByKeys: list of fields on which to aggregate
-         operation: sum, min, max, avg or raw_values
+         operationType: sum, min, max, avg or raw_values
-         recordKey: internal field on which to perform the operation
+         operationKey: internal field on which to perform the operation
 </pre>
 ## Connection tracking API
 Following is the supported API format for specifying connection tracking: